 There are three distinct features that you should look at implementing while deploying a Virtual Classroom.

-- Interaction with all live viewers: an effective Virtual Classroom allows students in remote locations can interact with instructors and doctors just as they would if they were present on-location.
+- Interaction with all live viewers: an effective Virtual Classroom allows students in remote locations can interact with instructors just as they would if they were present on-location.
 Speakers located strategically relay their questions to the classroom.
 The instructor can also view the students asking the question on a LCD TV.
 Remote students can also give their feedback and make their own presentations just as a in-classroom student would.

-- Lecture capture: Hi definition cameras in Classrooms capture high resolution videos of the lecture.
+- Lecture capture: Hi-definition cameras in Classrooms capture high resolution videos of the lecture.
 The audio, presentations and info-graphics from the Smart Classroom system is integrated into the video to make the experience complete for the remote student.

 - The infrastructure: Once captured on video, lectures can be transmitted to viewers across the globe.
 However, the way this is done is extremely crucial.
 Given the state of the internet in India today, only systems that utilize extremely low bandwidth will succeed.
 Unless careful attention is paid to this while choosing your Smart Virtual Classroom, the project will die before it takes off.